by Kaylene Isherwood and Ashley Hubbard

 7. Spread the love.

-It’s common to feel confused, overwhelmed or depressed during the holidays, even without the added burden of cancer and COVID-19.
+It’s common to feel confused, overwhelmed or depressed during the holidays, even without the added burden of cancer.
 If you find yourself struggling, it’s OK to reach out to your healthcare team for help.
 During your cancer journey, you and your loved ones have developed strong coping skills, and now is the time to build on them.